-How we feel and the quality of life we lead are very dependent upon the delicate balance of three essential functions of our bodies: reproductive hormones, the adrenals glands and the thyroid gland.
-Each of these powerful components are intertwined, with one interdependent upon the other.
+How we feel and the quality of life we lead are dependent upon the delicate balance among three essential functions of our bodies: reproductive hormones, the adrenal glands, and the thyroid gland.
+These powerful components are intertwined and interdependent.
 When one is out of balance, it has a direct and tangible effect on the others.
 The net result is that your sense of well-being is diminished and your quality of life affected.

-Our goal is to help you first assess your own specific situation to obtain a complete and comprehensive picture of your overall state of health.
+Our goal is to help you first assess your own specific situation by establishing a complete and comprehensive picture of your overall state of health.
 Based on our findings, we will work with you to develop a holistic strategy specifically tailored to your needs.

 The Hypothalamic-Pituitary-Adrenal Axis

 The center for coordinating these various functions is the Hypothalamic-Pituitary-Adrenal (HPA) axis.
-The HPA axis provides a series of feedback mechanisms between the hypothalamus, the pituitary gland, reproductive hormones, the adrenals glands and the thyroid gland.
+The HPA axis provides a series of feedback mechanisms between the hypothalamus, the pituitary gland, reproductive hormones, the adrenal glands, and the thyroid gland.

-The interactions among biological systems controls reactions to stress and regulates many body processes, including digestion, the immune system, mood and emotions, sexuality, and energy storage and expenditure.
+The interactions among biological systems control reactions to stress and regulate many body processes, including digestion, the immune system, mood and emotions, sexuality, and energy storage and expenditure.

 Each of us responds differently to the intersection of age, gravity, stress, and genetics.
 Our bodies experience a wide range of changes based on the interactions of each of these factors.
-Because the functions of the HPA axis are so interrelated, change in one these systems can have a cascading affect on the others.
+Because the functions of the HPA axis are so interrelated, change in any one of these systems can have a cascading effect on the others.

 Our testing methods take into account the full range of the HPA axis functions.
 In this way, we are able to obtain a comprehensive picture of your particular situation and move forward with a plan to improve the quality of your life.
-Testing for the various imbalances can include, a Hormone Saliva Test, Bio Impendence Analysis, or Nutrition Based Urine Analysis.
+Testing for the various imbalances can include a Hormone Saliva Test, Bioimpendance Analysis, or Nutrition-Based Urine Analysis.